jcsargis00/PyBer_Analysis/README.md

 #
 ![Summary figure](https://github.com/jcsargis00/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)

-There may be opportunities to expand PyBer ridesharing in rural and suburban cities
+There may be opportunities to expand PyBer ridesharing with changes in the number of drivers per city type and changing pricing structure for fares based on distance
 * Based on the findings, consider pricing per fare changes by city type
 * Gather additional data to see length of rides, does it effect pricing
 * Survey drivers - are rural drivers underpaid, would there be more with higher salaries
     * Is the # of drivers or the pricing effecting the business bottom line in each city type?
     * If yes, possible solutions:
     - Urban cities - hire less drivers to increase demand and increase average fare price
+    - Urban cities - minimum charge fore short trips?  surcharge for waiting in traffic?
-    - Rural cities - hire more drivers to drive average fare prices down and increase usage
+    - Rural and suburban cities - hire more drivers to drive average fare prices down and increase usage
+    - Which cities are underserved?
+Do these areas have a smaller percentage of drivers?